 - In another 2.3 miles near the top of the grade, turn left on Jim Smith.

 - In 0.7 miles turn right on Steinbach, then ride another 0.7 miles to Edgemont Road.

 - Turn left and follow Edgemont 1.5 miles to the intersection with Gunderson??
 (Edgemont goes into a private orchard shortly beyond here).

 - Retrace Edgemont by either going straight back to Steinbach or by taking Gunderson which does a small loop.–Back at the intersection of Steinbach and Edgemont, remain on Edgemont heading SW.

 - In 0.8 miles turn right on Wenatchee Heights Road and drop 2.4 miles to the Squilchuck Creek Road.
 Turn right and retrace your route back to Lincoln Park.

 - Note: For a longer ride, combine this ride with the Halvorson Loop or do the Wenatchee Heights Long Loop Option.

 MAPS.
-See our map of the route.
+See our maps of the route below.
 Also use the Wenatchee Bike Map to drive or bike to Lincoln Park where the directions of this route begin.

 REPORTER: Andy Dappen 11/2005